 Following are a few commonly asked questions:

 1. Can Walking During Pregnancy Induce Labour?

 Studies show that women who regularly walk during their pregnancy have a shorter and more comfortable labour.
 While walking, there is a rhythmic pressure on the uterus which leads to the production of the hormone oxytocin.
-This hormone is responsible for inducing labour, and also due to walking, the baby tends to move down towards the cervix, in the correct position for a natural delivery.
+This hormone is responsible for inducing labour.
+Also, also due to walking, the baby tends to move down towards the cervix in the correct position for a natural delivery.
 Further, walking helps tone the body muscles, especially those in the hip, which can lead to a faster labour with less pain.
 Walking during pregnancy for a normal delivery has been reported in studies in which mothers included an early morning walking session.

 2. Can Too Much Walking During Pregnancy Cause Any Problem?

 It is imperative to maintain a balance between extremes.
 According to surveys, it is suggested that during the 1st and 2nd trimester, a 45-minute walk per day is good.
 As you approach the 3rd trimester, the walking exercise can be toned down to 20-30 minutes per day.
 There will be signs if the body feels overexerted or exhausted from the workout.
 One primary concern is overheating of the body from too much walking.
 Although this usually doesn’t happen, walking on a hot day or working out without proper ventilation can result in this.
 Overheating of the body means overheating for the baby, which is not good.